yuenci/CPP_Used_Vehicle_Invocing_System/README.md

 Write file:
 - [X] A. Append data to the end of the csv file.
-- [ ] B. Upload line to the csv file.
+- [X] B. Upload line to the csv file.
-- [ ] C. Delete the original data in the csv file.
+- [X] C. Delete the original data in the csv file.
-- [ ] D. Write data to specific cells.
+- [X] D. Write data to specific cells.

 Sort:
-- [ ] A. Sort the data in the csv file by row.
+- [ ] A. Sort the data in the csv file by row in ascending order.
-- [ ] B. Sort the data in the csv file by column.
+- [ ] B. Sort the data in the csv file by row in descending order.

 Inquiry:
-- [ ] A. Query the specific value in the csv file.
+- [X] A. Query the specific value in the csv file.
-- [ ] B. Return all eligible data.
+- [X] B. Return all eligible data.